OpenSignLabs/OpenSign/docs/docs/help/Settings/Custom-email-templates.md

 # 📧 Email Templates

-In the **Preferences > Email** tab, users can customize email templates to personalize the communication experience for signers and stakeholders.
-This feature helps maintain brand consistency and improve engagement throughout the signing workflow.

----

 ## 🚀 Steps to Set Up Custom Email Templates

 **Step 1:** Log in to your OpenSign account using valid credentials.